Master in Cognitive Systems & Interactive Media

 Interaction and Mobility: This track will introduce students to this complex system of problems and train them to apply a wide range of concepts and technologies in order to help solve them.
 Likewise, human mobility involves many forms of transport, which generate a variety of needs with regard to device autonomy and the presentation of information.

-The specific competencies acquired in this master's programme include the ability to:
+The specific competencies acquired in this master's program include the ability to:

 - Design solutions in the form of interactive devices through requirements analysis.
 This design is based on abstract biological and neurological computational models and interactive communication.